LadyAelita/5e-n1300/en_US/Pages/Rules/Classes/Wizard.md

 *The visions in your dreams intensify and paint a more accurate picture in your mind of what is to come.*

 You roll **three d20s** for your **Portent** feature, rather than two.

+## Arcane Tradition: School of Dread Magic

+### Restriction: Undead Only

+Only undead can choose the Dread Magic arcane tradition.

+Your GM can lift this restriction to better suit the campaign.
+In the world of Northland, however, all Dread Magi are undead.
+While there exist other, both living *and* undead creatures that utilize Black Magic, they are very few and they aren't classified as Dread Magi, using an entirely different approach to achieve this kind of power.

+Alternatively, your GM can allow you to begin as a living creature and only turn undead at the 14th level.

+### Speech of Horror (2nd level)

+You can speak, read and write in **Black Speech**.
+Whenever you speak this language, you have advantage on **Intimidation** checks.

+### Wizard's Grimoire (2nd level)

+All the spells in your spellbook are now written in **Black Speech**.
+Moreover, you can now add **Black Magic** spells into your spellbook.

+The DC of all **Black Magic** spells you cast is your normal spell DC increased by **3**.
+Moreover, Black Magic spells **ignore necrotic damage resistances** of all creatures, except undead, and they generally deal more damage or have much more powerful effects than a typical arcane spell of the same level would.

+In return, whenever you **cast a Black Magic spell**, you risk **permanently** losing a part of your **Wisdom** score, which **cannot be regained** through spells that normally remove that type of effects.
+You have to make **Wisdom saving throw** against the **DC** equal to **13 + the level of the spell being cast**.

+On a failure you are sapped an amount of **Wisdom** equal to the spell's **Insanity Risk** value, provided in the description.
+That saving throw is a **Corruption** saving throw.

+Losing **Wisdom** this way sees your character slowly being driven insane and toward **evil** by the corruption.
+If your Wisdom reaches the score of **0** through this effect, your character becomes completely **corrupted**.
+They regain a score of **10 Wisdom**, but they also become **Evil** (if they aren't already) and you completely and permanently **lose control** of them, as they become consumed by their hunger for power, turning hostile toward everyone, seeking to make everybody a mindless husk under their control.

+### Deterrent Incantation (6th level)

+*You learn arcane techniques that let you oppose the corruption more effeciently.*

+Whenever you **cast a Black Magic spell**, you can **expend an additional spell slot** of the same level.
+If you do so, you make the **Corruption saving throw** with **advantage**.

+### Ravenous Incantation (6th level)

+*In face of great adversity, and if there is no other way, you know how to harness the Black Arts even without any arcane energy left, by voluntarily sacrificing a part of yourself.*

+Whenever you **cast a Black Magic spell**, you can do so **without expanding a spell slot**, as long as the spell **is of a level of which you have Wizard spell slots**.
+If you do so, you **get no saving throw** against the corruption, and you **suffer the ability score sap** as if you had failed.

+### The Dreadful Don't Kneel (10th level)

+You become **proficient** in **Charisma saving throws** and are **immune** to **mind control**, including the effects that specifically affect undead, such as **Turn Undead**.

+### Conduit of Corruption (14th level)

+*You have already been corrupted by Black Magic, but you have managed to seize control of the corruption and embrace your insanity.
+It will take significantly more vile energy to push you through yet another threshold.*

+Whenever you have to make a **Corruption saving throw**, you can **change the targeted ability**.
+If you do so, you make the **saving throw** with the **ability of your choice** and on a **failure**, the score of **that** ability is sapped instead of the original one.
+The ability you choose must be different than the ability that was the initial target (generally Wisdom).

+If you see your ability score sapped after **failing a save** for which **you have used this feature**, the sap becomes **temporary** rather than permanent.
+Whenever you take a **long rest**, you can **revoke a point of sap** attached to one of your abilities.
+This is **the only way** for you to remove this effect.

 ## Arcane Tradition: School of Enchantment